How to choose a mattress firmness

 Back sleepers have the most range in firmness, as pressure is more evenly spread across their pressure points while they sleep.
 Because of this, back sleepers can find comfort on soft, medium, and firm mattresses.
 If you’re still undecided, a medium firmness mattress is a pretty safe choice.

 Weight is another key factor in choosing a firmness level, particularly for people who are over or under the recommended body mass index (BMI) range.
 The more you weigh per square inch of your body, the more force is exerted on your pressure points when you lay down.
-A heavier person may sink very low into a soft mattress, and a light person may feel as if they are pushed on top of a firm mattress.
+A heavier person may sink very low into a soft mattress, and a lighter person may feel as if they are resting on top of the surface of a firm mattress (and not sinking in at all).
 An additional consideration for heavier people (or those with mobility issues) is accessibility; sinking into a soft mattress makes it difficult to get in and out of the bed.

 A general rule of thumb: the higher you are on the BMI scale, the firmer you will want your mattress.
 Conversely, the lower your BMI, the softer your mattress should be.
 The following guide can help you find your recommended firmness level: